ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.001**

-    All Users **MUST** be made aware of the Acceptable Use Policy \(this document\), and provided with security awareness training which covers this policy.
+    All Users **SHALL** be made aware of the Acceptable Use Policy \(this document\), and provided with security awareness training which covers this policy.

 -   **POL.ITAUP.002**

-    All Users **MUST** undergo refresher security awareness training which covers this policy, at least every 12 months.
+    All Users **SHALL** undergo refresher security awareness training which covers this policy, at least every 12 months.

 ## Protection of assets

 It is paramount that all Users protect the confidentiality of information held on, processed and transmitted by MoJ systems.
-All Users have a role in protecting the information assets which are under their control or that they have access to.
+All Users have a role in protecting the information and assets which are under their control or that they have access to.

 MoJ systems are designed to protect the confidentiality of the data held on them.
 However, maintaining this confidentiality requires the application of, and adherence to, a clear set of operating procedures that apply to systems and that must be followed by all Users.
 These are collectively know as Security Operating Procedures \(SyOPs\).